VikSil/howtoquant-backend/README.md

 ## License

-The source code and all artifacts are awailable under [CC BY-NC-SA 4.0 DEED](https://creativecommons.org/licenses/by-nc-sa/4.0/) terms.
+The source code and all artifacts are available under [CC BY-NC-SA 4.0 DEED](https://creativecommons.org/licenses/by-nc-sa/4.0/) terms.